w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 However, several parachains provide smart contract functionality.
 Parachains on Polkadot can even run an EVM for executing smart contracts written in Solidity using [Frontier, an Ethereum compatibility layer for Substrate](https://github.com/polkadot-evm/frontier).

+> As a general summary, one could also say that Polkadot coordinates protocols (and their subsequent
+> validation), while Ethereum coordinates inputs and outputs for the EVM.

 Polkadot and Ethereum mainly differ on the following aspects: